 - Irritation from salty, spicy, or sour foods

 - Loss of appetite

 What Causes Mouth Ulcers?

-In most cases, minor mouth ulcers are caused by damage to the mouth.
-For example, accidentally biting the inside of your cheek while eating, or damage from sharp teeth or braces.
+In most cases, causes of mouth ulcers are unclear but sometimes it can be caused by damage to the lining inside of your month.
+For example, you accidentally bit the inside of your cheek while eating, or damage from sharp teeth or braces.

 - Stress or anxiety

 - Poor oral hygiene